RVNayan/4R-mechanism-plotter/README.md

 # 4R-mechanism-plotter
 A simple code which plots all (almost) possible orientations for a 4R mechanism and compiles them into a video

-check out a demo for Grashoff and Non-Grashoff mechanisms
+demo for crank-rocker and double-crank mechanisms

 <div style="display: flex; justify-content: center;">
   <img src="gitgif.gif" alt="Image 1" width="300"/>